-Release 24.0(March, 2011) - More than 800 image links, 550pieces of new information and 57 entirely new shipwreck entries have been added since the previous edition!
+Release 25.0(February, 2014) - More than 650 new image links, 550pieces of new information and 28 entirely new shipwreck entries have been added since the previous edition!

 All new material is in RED type.